 So, if you don’t bother to set up proper WiFi protection, you make your gadgets open to such vulnerabilities and more.
-One of the high-profile examples is an always-on surveillance.
-There are a number of manufacturers who build “always-on” audio sensors into devices with a network connection, like Barbie dolls, TV sets, and game consoles.
-This opens the possibility for cyber criminals to easily discover these devices, compromise them, and use as their own eyes and ears.
-A brutal privacy breach, isn’t it?
+One of the high-profile examples is always-on surveillance.
+There are many manufacturers who build “always-on” audio sensors into devices with a network connection, like Barbie dolls, TV sets, and game consoles.
+This opens the possibility for cyber criminals to easily discover these devices, compromise them, and use them as their own eyes and ears.
+A brutal smart home security breach, isn’t it?

 Of course, you can turn off your WiFi or unlink some devices from your home network, but then what’s the point of buying all these controllers and robotic stuff?